ayvacs/gba.js.org/README.md

 ---

-**The older version of GBA Online which ran on walsh/gba, the older version, is deprecated and no longer available.
-The new version (Iodine) provides a better user interface and lighter performance.
+**The older version of GBA Online which ran on walsh/gba is deprecated and no longer available on the website.
+The new version (Iodine) provides a better user interface and performance.
 You can download and compile the older version if you wish, on the [releases page](https://github.com/frogweezer/gba/releases/tag/v1.0.0).**

 ## If you want to contribute: